andre-d/organic/README.md

 **--working-directory [directory]**

-Manually sets the working directory of .orgASM.
+Manually sets the working directory of Organic.

 Shorthand: -w

 Syntax
 ------

-.orgASM's assembly syntax is the same as notchan assembly.
+Organic's assembly syntax is the same as notchan assembly.
 Here's an example file:

     :label
         SET A, 10
         SET B, 0x20
         ADD A, B

-.orgASM is completely case-insensitive.
-Additionally, you may pre- or post-fix your label names with ":", whichever you prefer.  .orgASM is also tolerant of any amount of whitespace in any location, though "SE T" is invalid.
+Organic is completely case-insensitive.
+Additionally, you may pre- or post-fix your label names with ":", whichever you prefer.
+Organic is also tolerant of any amount of whitespace in any location, though "SE T" is invalid.

 ### Expressions